lammps/lammps/doc/src/compute_bond_local.rst

 The value *dist* is the current length of the bond.
 The values *dx*, *dy*, and *dz* are the xyz components of the *distance* between the pair of atoms.
-This value is always the distance from the atom of lower to the one of higher id.
+This value is always the distance from the atom of lower to the one with the higher id.

 The value *engpot* is the potential energy for the bond, based on the current separation of the pair of atoms in the bond.